Choose your language:

 To take a barking dog complaint to court, you will be required, as the complainant, to give evidence in court.
 Your evidence will be critical in convincing a Magistrate that the dog is causing a nuisance.

-The patterns of the dog’s barking behaviours.
+It is important you keep a comprehensive diary over the course of the investigation that shows the patterns of the dog’s barking behaviours.
 Remember, in a court of law the evidence you give may be subjected to cross-examination.

 Council will consider taking the matter to court if: